 - Rag for polishing

-- Bring the water to a boil.
-When combined with the other ingredients the water will activate the baking soda and start the process of transferring the tarnish to the foil.
+- Bring water to a boil in a pot on the stove.
+(When combined with the other ingredients, the water will activate the baking soda and start the process of transferring the tarnish to the aluminum.)

-- Add the dry ingredients into the pan and slowly pour in the vinegar.
+- Slowly pour in the vinegar and boiling water to your dish.
 You will cause a slight reaction, so pour carefully!
 It is possible to clean your silver without adding vinegar, but the vinegar will dramatically speed up the process.

-- Pour in the boiling water and then place the silver into your pan, making sure each piece is touching the foil.
-Try not to let any of the pieces overlap.
+- Place the silver into your dish, making sure each piece is touching the aluminum surface.
+(Try not to let any of the pieces overlap.)
 This should only take about 30 seconds but if you have heavily tarnished pieces you may need to let them soak a few minutes longer.

 - Use tongs to remove the silverware and work off any remaining spots by buffing with a rag.
 Then, look deep into your shiny silver and admire the smartypants that brought it back to its original glory!